Mikaela/mikaela.github.io/_posts/2018-10-21-dnscrypt-proxy-quick-dirty-debian.md

 dns=none
 ```

-if it doesn't say dns=none, fix it and restart `systemctl restart NetworkManager`
+if it doesn't say dns=none, fix it and restart it with:
+`systemctl restart NetworkManager`

 Edit your /etc/resolv.conf, for example: